These 2 Industrial Products Stocks Could Beat Earnings: Why They Should Be on Your Radar

 Stocks with a #3 (Hold) ranking, which is most stocks covered at 60%, are expected to perform in-line with the broader market.
 But stocks that fall into the #2 (Buy) and #1 (Strong Buy) ranking, or the top 15% and top 5% of stocks, respectively, should outperform the market.
 Strong Buy stocks should outperform more than any other rank.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Terex (TEX) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $1.41 a share, just 23 days from its upcoming earnings release on February 8, 2024.
+Caterpillar (CAT) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $4.89 a share, just 11 days from its upcoming earnings release on January 30, 2024.

-TEX has an Earnings ESP figure of +1.29%, which, as explained above, is calculated by taking the percentage difference between the $1.41 Most Accurate Estimate and the Zacks Consensus Estimate of $1.40.
-Terex is one of a large database of stocks with positive ESPs.
+CAT has an Earnings ESP figure of +2.76%, which, as explained above, is calculated by taking the percentage difference between the $4.89 Most Accurate Estimate and the Zacks Consensus Estimate of $4.76.
+Caterpillar is one of a large database of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-TEX is one of just a large database of Industrial Products stocks with positive ESPs.
-Another solid-looking stock is EnerSys (ENS).
+CAT is just one of a large group of Industrial Products stocks with a positive ESP figure.
+Eaton (ETN) is another qualifying stock you may want to consider.

-EnerSys is a Zacks Rank #1 (Strong Buy) stock, and is getting ready to report earnings on February 14, 2024.
-ENS' Most Accurate Estimate sits at $2.55 a share 29 days from its next earnings release.
+Eaton, which is readying to report earnings on February 1, 2024, sits at a Zacks Rank #2 (Buy) right now.
+It's Most Accurate Estimate is currently $2.47 a share, and ETN is 13 days out from its next earnings report.

-The Zacks Consensus Estimate for EnerSys is $2.32, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +9.86%.
+Eaton's Earnings ESP figure currently stands at +0.2% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $2.47.

 Find Stocks to Buy or Sell Before They're Reported